Nuclear power in the UK

 Who owns the nuclear power stations in the UK?

-EDF has effectively controlled the entire UK nuclear sector since 2009, when it purchased British Energy following privatisation.
+EDF has effectively controlled the UK nuclear sector since 2009, when it purchased British Energy following privatisation.
 British Energy owned most of the UK’s nuclear power plants at the time.

 The role of nuclear energy on the national grid